Get 60% Off & Free Shipping While Stocks Last

 6. Unusual Eye, Nose, and Ear Discharge

-Discharge from the eyes or nose indicates a probable upper respiratory infection.
+Discharge from the eyes or nose indicates upper respiratory infections.

-As a result, your furry pet can become ill and lose its appetite.
+As a result, your furry pet can become ill and lose their appetite.

-If your cat has ear discharge or debris, it may have ear mites or an ear infection.
+If your cat has ear discharge or debris, they may have ear mites or an ear infection.

 7. Swelling, Lumps, or Bumps

-Observe the area and consult your veterinarian if it hurts your cat if you touch the lump, if it is hot to the touch, or if there’s no improvement within a few days.
+Observe the area and schedule a veterinary appointment if your cat shows signs of pain if you touch the lump, if it's hot to the touch, or if there’s no improvement within a few days.

 8. Breath Issues